nxbyte/Verilog-Projects/Project 4 - 64-Bit Adder/behavioral_adder_64/README.md

 ## Objective

 This model was an abstracted implementation of a full adder written in a behavioral Verilog sense with no specific logic circuit design.

-This module tested: all possible combinations from 0 to 31 and, seperately, two large 32-bit integers.
+This module tested: all possible combinations from 0 to 31 and, separately, two large 32-bit integers.

 ## Waveforms